 By Rafael Medoff,

 Dr. Medoff is the founding director of The David S. Wyman Institute for Holocaust Studies and the author of more than 20 books about Jewish history and the Holocaust.
-His most recent book, America and the Holocaust: A Documentary History, was published by the Jewish Publication Society of America / University of Nebraska Press.
-And available on Amazon(as are his other books).
+His latest is America and the Holocaust: A Documentary History, published by the Jewish Publication Society & University of Nebraska Press.)